vlanx/vlanx/README.md

 # `[tiago] ~/`

-#### I'm Tiago.
-I write code and orchestrate things.
+#### I write code and orchestrate things.
 I also often rewrite and change my configs unnecessarily.

 Currently working at [IT Aveiro](https://www.it.pt/ITSites/Index/3)<br>